 Costs vary depending on your health insurance.
-The funding provided by Medicare and Health Funds for this operation is no higher than for the old non-keyhole method.
-Consequently, there will be out of pocket costs involved and the following information explains what to expect.
+The funding provided by Medicare and Health Funds for this operation is no higher than for the non-keyhole method.
+However, there will be out of pocket costs involved.
 LapSurgery Surgeons do not operate in public hospitals but should you wish to pay to have your surgery done in a private hospital an estimate of costs can be provided following a consultation with one of our surgeons.

 There will be a co-payment to the surgeon before the operation and the balance of the surgeon’s account is sent directly to the Health Fund.
 Full informed financial consent will be provided prior to your surgery.